OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 }
 ```

+Step metadata influences the behaviours Octopus Server will present when presenting and executing the Step.

 ### Properties

-**Version:** the version of the Step Package metadata schema and convention structure this package conforms to.
+**Version:** the version of the Step metadata schema and convention structure this step conforms to.

 **Type:** Step Packages contain steps, and deployment targets.
 The type field indicates which type of entity the metadata is describing.